How to Create a Romantic Dinner: 5 Tips & 25 Recipes

-Here are some interactive dishes from around the web.
-These are great for sharing at the table whether or not you cook them together:
+Here are some interactive dishes that are great for sharing at the table whether or not you cook them together:

 Romantic Dinner Tip #2: Make a meal of small nibbles.

 There’s something sweet and special about sharing finger foods.
 Often your hands touch when reaching for the food.
-And also, having something to do with you hands makes silences less noticeable and can even help start up a conversation (about something other than the kids).
+Having something to do with you hands makes silences less noticeable and can even help start up a conversation (about something other than the kids).

 Romantic Dinner Tip #3: Make sure it’s a quick and easy dinner to prepare.